 Construction and installation of the groundwater pump and treat facility, also known as the O'Connor Drive Groundwater Extraction and Treatment System (GERS) was completed in December 2008.
 Groundwater data is obtained from approximately 30 monitoring and piezometers wells on an annual basis and from 65 wells and piezometers on a biennial basis.
 Results from the groundwater monitoring are reported in Area-Wide Groundwater Evaluation Reports which include data from sampling of all active wells at the site included GERS wells and Groundwater Extraction and Treatment Annual reports which assesses the GERS system.
 The reports indicate that the system is operating as designed to contain the contaminated groundwater.
 The PRPs have conducted a pilot study to determine if groundwater effluent can be reinjected into on-site wells as opposed to the current disposal at the Two Bridges Sewerage Authority.
 EPA and the PRPs are currently in discussion over the 90% Design Report.

 In 2005, high TCE contamination was found in well MW-33 in what is known as the North Lagoon Area (NLA).
 Between 2005 and 2014, the PRPs delineated the extent of highly elevated TCE levels in the NLA through a number of monitoring wells.
 In 2015, the PRPs proposed an AISB pilot study to address the contamination through a series of injection and monitoring wells.
-The study consists of monthly injections for 15 months, bioaugmentation within the first three months and periodic monitoring throughout the process.
-Currently, the PRPs are about halfway through the process and EPA is awaiting results.
+When the results of the study are submitted EPA will consider if this is a successful treatment approach for the NLA.

 The PRPs submitted an Expanded Vapor Intrusion Work Plan in October 2006 and the PRPs began sampling residential and commercial properties downgradient of the Caldwell Trucking Site in April 2007.
 By August 2010, the PRPs have completed sampling with EPA oversight at nearly 100 residential properties included in the study area.
 Currently there are 18 properties where mitigation systems have been installed.
 The EPA reviewed data from the West Essex High School and two day care facilities in the vicinity of the Site indicate no further work is required for these sensitive populations.
 The PRPs continue to monitor residents with mitigation systems.